-Nike’s core values are about inspiration, innovation, empowerment, inclusivity, and creating sustainable products.
+Nike’s core values are inspiration, innovation, empowerment, inclusivity, and creating sustainable products.

-These are values shared by many of their audience and helps Nike humanize itself as a brand.
+These are values shared by many of their audience and help Nike humanize itself as a brand.

 If you can, identify 3-5 of your own core values to use as your brand’s foundation.
-Incorporate them into your brand story and dig deep into the reasons why they’re important to you.
+Incorporate them into your brand story and dig deep into connecting with your audience around them.
 If they’re honest values with real meaning behind them, your customers will forge a deeper connection with you.

 Otherwise, you end up with an inconsistent story spread out all over the place.

 - Why formulas work in business storytelling

 Sometimes team members overthink it.
 They want the content to be perfect.
 Other times it’s inefficient workflows.
 For example, the less time I have to focus on content creation, the more likely, it is that I won’t create any content.
 Other times, we think we don’t have time.

 Time certainly can be a problem, but the real issue might be that we aren’t prioritizing tasks correctly.

 Somebody has to get the brand story out of the founders, CEOs, and leaders: